Disclosure Guidance

 Disclose if:

 Outside activities (i.e., consulting and outside employment) must be disclosed in the Outside Activity module.
-The disclosure must be approved by your department/college in advance and updated within 30 days of any changes.
+The disclosure must be approved by your department/college in advance and updated within 30 days of changes.

+Approval expires on July 1 and must be received again for ongoing activities.
 See the FAQs page or the sections for consulting activities and outside employment in chapter 2 of the Faculty Handbook.
 Note that the terms for outside activities might vary across policies (e.g., external activities, external consulting, entrepreneurial activities, etc.).

 Salaried staff must disclose additional employment outside of the Disclosure and Management System.
-Please use form P-36 in accordance with the Additional/Outside Employment Policy for Salaried Classified and University Staff (No. 4070).
+Use form P-36 to request and receive permission for additional employment.
+Review the Additional/Outside Employment Policy for Salaried Classified and University Staff policy (No. 4070) and contact Human Resources with any questions.

 There are no additional employment disclosure requirements for graduate students who are not on full assistantships or for undergraduate student employees.